outerbounds/metaflow-trainium/llama2-7b-pretrain-trn/README.md

 # Environment setup

+AWS Trainium is currently supported in us-east-1, us-east-2, and us-west-2.
+In the following steps, please make sure that you are working in one of these supported regions.

 ## 🚧 Deploy Metaflow stack in AWS
 If you have not previous deployed the Metaflow stack in AWS, please follow these steps to download and deploy the CloudFormation template:
 - Download the template [HERE](https://github.com/outerbounds/metaflow-tools/blob/master/aws/cloudformation/metaflow-cfn-template.yml)